PyThaiNLP/thaitts-onnx/README.md

 ## How to export

+We use [lunarlist/tts-thai-last-step](https://huggingface.co/lunarlist/tts-thai-last-step) model for export Thai TTS model.

 We use the patch from [#7366 at NVIDIA/NeMo](https://github.com/NVIDIA/NeMo/pull/7466) and fixed a bug in the patch.

 ### Install